 PTO will not be granted during specialty rotations or probationary periods.
 PTO will not be granted to any student during the first week of a student's initial rotation to any clinical site.
-Students will not be granted PTO days during the last month of the program.
+Students will not be granted PTO days following June 30 of the second year of clinical.
 PTO cannot be taken during scheduled didactic or simulation lab time.
+PTO may not be used to complete the program early.
+A limit of five (5) days off may be used on any one (1) clinical rotation- this includes school vacation weeks.

 Students must clear off days with faculty first before committing to meetings, review courses, etc. The clinical coordinators must be consulted with PTO requests AFTER approval from the program director.
 Requests for time off must be submitted via email to the Program Director two (2) weeks prior to the requested time off.
 All requests will be considered on a case-by-case basis.
 One day off is equivalent to 8 hours of clinical time.
-If a student is working longer shifts (10 hours or 12 hours), the remaining hours must be made up during the week or the student must take more than 1 PTO day (if taking off a 10 hour shift, this would be equivalent to 1.25 PTO days).
+If a student is working longer shifts (10 hours or 12 hours), the remaining hours must be made up during the week or the student must take more than 1 PTO day (if taking off a 10-hour shift, this would be equivalent to 1.25 PTO days).